A measure-valued HJB perspective on Bayesian optimal adaptive control: Viscosity theory and proof of main result

 \begin{theorem}[Theorem~9.1 in \cite{cox_2024}] Let $u$ and $v$ be viscosity sub- and supersolutions, respectively, of \eqref{eq:hjb}.
 Suppose the following hold: \begin{enumerate} \item for any $N$ points $x_1,\dots,x_N\in\supp(\mu_0)$, the functions $\tilde u$ and $\tilde v$ obtained from $u$ and $v$ via \eqref{eq:reduction} are, respectively, upper and lower semicontinuous on $\Delta^{N-1}$; \item for any $\mu\in\Pc$, there exists a sequence of finitely supported $\mu_n\in\Pc$ such that

 \end{enumerate} Then, $u\le v$.
 In particular, \eqref{eq:hjb} admits a unique continuous viscosity solution. \end{theorem}

-\begin{proof} By Lemma~\ref{lem:U}, the set $\{h(v,x):v\in\Uc,x\in\supp(\mu_0)\}$ is a bounded subset of $\R$.
-Moreover, by the standing Assumption~\ref{ass:U}, $\mu\mapsto k(\mu,v)$ is continuous on $\Pc$ uniformly in $v\in\Uc$.
-Hence, Assumptions (i) and (ii) of \cite[Theorem~9.1]{cox_2024} are satisfied.
-Note first that \cite[Lemma~9.2 and 9.3]{cox_2024} still hold when relaxing their continuity assumptions on $\tilde u,\tilde v$ to only imposing our (i).
+The formulation of this result is slightly different to that stated in \cite{cox_2024} since we impose somewhat weaker continuity assumptions on $u,v$.
+In addition, we work on a compact domain.
+We justify these modifications as follows: Note that \cite[Lemma~9.2 and 9.3]{cox_2024} still hold when relaxing their continuity assumptions on $\tilde u,\tilde v$ to only imposing our (i).
 Moreover, by our (ii),

-The result can therefore be deduced along the same lines as \cite[Theorem~9.1]{cox_2024} (making obvious modifications to account for the fact that our $\Pc$ is a subset of the space considered therein). \end{proof}
+The theorem stated above can then be deduced along the same lines as \cite[Theorem~9.1]{cox_2024} (making obvious modifications to account for the fact that our $\Pc$ is a subset of the space considered therein).